connexcs/docs/customer-ratecard.md

 You can also delete the customer rate card by simply selecting the name from the list and then click the trash icon, which is right next to the Upload File button.

-Note: Clicking on the “?” will show the list of provider cards the are associated with this customer rate card.
+Note: Clicking on the “?” will show the list of provider cards that are associated with this customer rate card.

 ## Email the Rate Card